 Active fermentation normally starts within about 12 hours of pitching the yeast and it will last about 48-72 hours from that point.
 Variables such as beer recipe, yeast strain, and fermentation temperature will all impact the length of active fermentation.

 One big issue that many new homebrewers have is that they sometimes think once active fermentation is over with then it must be time to bottle their beer.
-Unfortunately, bottling too soon can cause all kinds of problems, including exploding beer bottles, so it’s important to be sure that primary fermentation is complete before moving on to the next step.
+Unfortunately, bottling too soon can cause all kinds of problems, including over-carbonation, so it’s important to be sure that primary fermentation is complete before moving on to the next step.

 Let’s see what we need to learn to know when fermentation is actually done.